pygamelib/pygamelib/docs/source/index.rst

 ^^^^^^^^^^^^

 First of all, his module is
-exclusively compatible with python 3.
+exclusively compatible with python 3.6+ (f-string rules).

-The core concept is that it revolve around the :ref:`game-module` object, the :ref:`board-module` object and the derivatives of :ref:`boarditem-module`.
+The core concept is that it revolve around the :class:`~pygamelib.game.Game` object, the :class:`~pygamelib.game.Board` object and the derivatives of :ref:`boarditem-module`.

 Here is an example of what the current version allow to build: